 2019: Nike Metcon 5

 In 2019, Nike innovated the Metcon line once again in a fairly big way.
-The Nike Metcon 5 was a very different shoe compared to the previous four models and some loved it while others longed for the 3 and 4’s construction.
+The Nike Metcon 5 was a very different shoe compared to the previous four models, and some loved it while others longed for the construction of the 3 and 4.

 The Nike Metcon 5 had handfuls of changes compared to the Nike Metcon 4.
 For starters, Nike reworked the upper once again and featured a 3D printed upper and thicker tongue which was done to increase durability, which was the case, but this model was a bit “heavier” in nature compared to the 4s.

-Additionally, the boot’s material was also increased to limit heel slip and the plastic heel clip was removed entirely.
+Additionally, the boot’s material was increased to limit heel slip, and the plastic heel clip was removed entirely.
 The outsole removed the triangle-like structure and started to utilize sticky rubber ridges to promote traction.
-The final two major changes worth noting were the medial and lateral mid-foot outsole wraps that were increased and the dual-density insole.
+The final two major changes worth noting were the increased medial and lateral mid-foot outsole wraps and the dual-density insole.

 Key Construction Features